When eir acquired Setanta Sports, the company's CEO, Richard Moat, described the move as a “game changer”.

 The eir Sport pack is available for free to all new and existing eir broadband customers (including Tripleplay customers), which is something of a game changer, as Richard Moat said it would be.

-eir estimates that this free add-on has a value of about €300 and the company has guaranteed that the service will remain free for the next year at least.
+eir estimates that this free add-on has a value of about €300 and the company has guaranteed that the service will remain free for the forseeable future.

 It’ll be interesting to see if this move entices more people to switch to eir’s fibre broadband service, which is now accessible to 1.6 million homes across the country.

-Customers of the likes of Sky, Vodafone and Pure Telecom, which use eir’s network to provide broadband, will have to pay a subscription fee for the eir Sport pack, as will Virgin Media customers of course.
+Customers of the likes of Sky, Vodafone and Pure Telecom, which use eir’s network to provide broadband, will have to pay a subscription fee for the eir Sport pack.
+At the time of writing, eir Sport isn't available to Virgin Media customers.

 So, what exactly will eir Sport be showing?
 Well, quite a lot actually.

-The company has secured exclusive rights to show the 2019 Rugby World Cup, as well as the 2017 Women’s World Cup, Sevens World Cup in 2018 and the annual U-20’s Championship.
+The company has secured exclusive rights to show the 2019 Rugby World Cup, Sevens World Cup in 2018 and the annual U-20’s Championship.
 It’s another bold move by eir, and one that is likely to see a flood of subscriptions from Ireland’s rugby fans.

 Football fans will be well taken care of too.

-eir Sport will show 42 live Premier League matches in the 2016/17 season, as well as every Champions League and Europe League match.
+eir Sport will show 42 live Premier League matches, as well as every Champions League and Europe League match.

 There’s plenty of UFC, Formula 1, golf and more available too.